 Use digital course evaluation software to manage the process.

-An online course evaluation solution like EvaluationKIT makes it convenient for students to provide feedback anytime, anywhere.
-If you aren’t getting valuable feedback from your course evaluations, we can help.
-Learn more about EvaluationKIT here.
+An online course evaluation solution like Course Evaluations & Surveys (formerly EvaluationKIT) makes it convenient for students to provide feedback anytime, anywhere.
+If you aren’t getting valuable feedback from your course evaluations, or have questions about how to do a course evaluation, Watermark can help.
+Learn more about Course Evaluations & Surveys (formerly EvaluationKIT) here.